 Santee Coastal Reserve was designated an Important Bird Area by the National Audubon Society, a recognition that attempts to promote bird conservation and biodiversity.
 Loggerhead turtles nest on Cedar and Murphy Islands, and alligators also thrive here in abundance.
 The reserve hosts a number of diverse forests, including a large natural stand of longleaf pine (Pinus palustris) and mixed hardwoods.
 It also features those mysterious South Carolina geological formations, Carolina bays.

 Santee Coastal Reserve is full of recreational opportunities for visitors.
 Hunting, hiking, cycling, and bird-watching are all popular activities within this carefully managed-preserve.
-Though it is closed to the public during scheduled hunts, the Santee Coastal Reserve is otherwise open to the during daylight hours and for primitive camping overnight.
+Though it is closed to the public during scheduled hunts, the Santee Coastal Reserve is otherwise open in daylight hours and for primitive camping overnight.

 Eldorado Plantation – Santee Coastal Reserve